wbhart/mpir/build.vc14/readme.txt

 where:
-      processor      is the name of the version wanted - this is one of the 27 names listed earlier with any '\' characters replaced by '_' characters
-      library_type   LIB or DLL
+      processor      is the name of the version wanted - this is one of the 27 names listed in section 3 library_type   LIB or DLL
       platform       win32 or x64
       configuration  Release or Debug

-For example, in order to build static library version of MPIR for the sandybridge\ivybridge processor (no 27 in the list above), the command line is:
+For example, in order to build static library version of MPIR for the sandybridge_ivybridge processor (no 27 in the list above), the command line is:

   > msbuild sandybridge_ivybridge lib x64 release